FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 will revert with an update as soon as we have completed a detailed review on whether such

-a basis can be justified.---
+a basis can be justified.
+---
 17

 **26.Question submitted by Councillor S. Benson**